jasonaaronwilson/omni-archive/README.md

 that unarhive should provid a command line option for checking these after extraction (or can check them by default).

+The data-hash: should always be computed before compression (that way we can tell if the data compression algorithm actually preserved the underlying data or not).

-## file-name:, external-file-name:, id:, for-file-name:, and path-seperator:
+## file-name:, external-file-name:, metadata-name:, for-file-name:, and path-seperator:

-Only one of file-name:, id:, and external-file-name: should be set.
-When id: is set, the for-file-name: field can also be set.
+Only one of file-name:, metadata-name:, and external-file-name: should be set.
+When metadata-name: is set, the for-file-name: field can also be set.

 file-name: is meant to specify an absolute or relative full file-path and name using either the default path-seperator character "/" or